 Bullying can occur at all ages, from preschool through adulthood.
-A survey done by the Centers for Disease Control and Prevention in 2013 found that 33% of middle school students and 20% of high school students reported being bullied on school property, and 15% of high school students reported being bullied electronically (called cyberbullying).
+A survey done by the Centers for Disease Control and Prevention in 2019 found that 33% of middle school students and 19.5% of high school students reported being bullied on school property, and 15.7% of high school students reported being bullied electronically (called cyberbullying).
+Females, minorities, and lesbian, gay, bisexual, and transgender youths have an increased risk of bullying.
 Almost all children will at some time experience bullying behavior as bully, victim, and/or observer of others being bullied.
 Both boys and girls can be bullies.
 Although adults have often viewed bullying as a normal part of childhood, it is not normal.
 Many victims are physically and/or emotionally harmed by bullying.
 Furthermore, the bullies themselves learn negative behaviors that, if not corrected, can lead to further violence.

 Bullying can take several forms, including

 Cyberbullying is using digital media (such as emails, texts, tweets, and social media sites) to purposely embarrass or communicate false or hostile information about another child.
 "Sexting," which is the act of sharing sexually charged messages or photographs (usually via cell phone), can be a form of cyberbullying if the messages or photographs are purposefully shared with other people to embarrass or harm the child who originated the message or photograph.